nexgen999/duckstation/README.md

 DuckStation is available as a libretro core, which can be loaded into a frontend such as RetroArch.
 It supports most features of the full frontend, within the constraints and limitations of being a libretro core.

-The libretro core is provided under the terms of the Creative Commons Attribution-NonCommercial-NoDerivatives International License (BY-NC-ND 4.0, https://creativecommons.org/licenses/by-nc-nd/4.0/).
-COMMERCIAL DISTRIBUTION AND USAGE IS PROHIBITED.
-By downloading the libretro core, you agree that you will not distribute or utilize it with any paid applications, services, or products.
-This includes server side use in streaming environments.
-Put simply, it is free for personal use, but you are not allowed to utilize DuckStation to make money.
+The DuckStation libretro core is not covered by the GPL license, but is still completely free to use.
+The only restriction is that COMMERCIAL DISTRIBUTION IS PROHIBITED.
+By downloading the libretro core, you agree that you will not distribute it with any paid applications, services, or products.

 The core is maintained by a third party, and is not provided as part of the GitHub release.
 You can download the core through the RetroArch buildbot/core updater, or from the links below.
 The changelog is viewable at https://www.duckstation.org/libretro/changelog.txt